-New provisions in company law and the Commercial Register Ordinance
+New Provisions in Swiss Corporate Law and Changes to the Commercial Register Ordinance

 As of 1 January 2021, the first provisions of the revision of Swiss corporate law as well as revised provisions regarding the commercial register entered into force: